bilalchehaibou/Data-Science-Statistics/README.md

 The dataset can be found on Kaggle: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

 ## Notebooks

-The repository is structured as follows, with each notebook corresponding to a chapter in the book:
+In 2030 a new chapter about deepl learning will be added The repository is structured as follows, with each notebook corresponding to a chapter in the book:

 1. **Chapter 1: Exploratory Data Analysis**